-Dr. Tyler Hickey grew up in rural Ontario and attended the University of Guelph.
-After graduating, he made a cross-country move to complete his PhD (studying tuberculosis) and MD at the University of British Columbia in Vancouver.
-Always drawn to the underlying science and physiology of medical illnesses, Dr. Hickey pursued a specialist medical career in pathology and laboratory medicine (anatomical pathology) and subsequently completed fellowship training in forensic pathology.
+Dr. Hickey grew up in rural Ontario, Canada, and attended the University of Guelph.
+After graduating, he made a cross-country move to complete his PhD, studying tuberculosis, and MD at the University of British Columbia in Vancouver.
+Drawn to the underlying science and physiology of medical illnesses, Dr. Hickey pursued a specialist medical career in pathology and laboratory medicine, anatomical pathology, and subsequently completed fellowship training in forensic pathology.

 Outside of his career, Dr. Hickey keeps busy with riding his bicycle and family activities.
-His kids lament his constant Dad jokes, but some people find his puns rather endearing!
+His children lament his constant dad jokes, but some people find his puns rather endearing!

 Residency: University of British Columbia